The Two-week COBOL Sprint: Deployment Automation

 In the end, deployment automation makes it easier to deploy mainframe software to new systems.
 You already have a centralized complete picture of all the deployment dependencies and all of the software components and configuration files.
 To move to a new system, just update the deployment target locations and work through the changes required in your configuration files.
 People are often surprised by how quickly deployment to new systems can be done if the initial automation work is completed on an existing systems and the new system architecture is similar.

-- “The 2-Week COBOL Sprint: Having a Critical Conversation About Agile”
+- “The Two-week COBOL Sprint: Having a Critical Conversation About Agile”

-- “The 2-Week COBOL Sprint: How to Build a Scrum Team”
+- “The Two-week COBOL Sprint: How to Build a Scrum Team”

-- “The 2-Week COBOL Sprint: Developing a Process of Continuous Builds”
+- “The Two-week COBOL Sprint: Developing a Process of Continuous Builds”

-- “The 2-Week COBOL Sprint: Agile Feedbacck Loops”
+- “The Two-week COBOL Sprint: Agile Feedbacck Loops”

 Latest posts by Glenn Everitt (see all)